 The null hypothesis of the test states that the sample data for variable X follow a Beta distribution with unknown parameters: H₀: X ~ Beta(α, β).
 The alternative hypothesis is that the data follow a different distribution: H₁: X ≁ Beta(α, β).

 We begin by creating a table with k class intervals (CIi, where i = 1, 2, ..., k) for the n sample data points.
 Following Moore's (1986) rule [48], the frequency is uniform (∀ni = nCI), while the amplitude (ai) varies.
 The number of class intervals (k) depends on the sample size and is calculated as twice the sample size raised to the power of two-fifths, rounded to the nearest integer (Equation 57).
-If the sample size divided by k is an integer, uniform frequency per class interval is obtained, which should be at least 5.
+If the sample size divided byk is an integer, uniform frequency per class interval is obtained, which should be at least 5.
 For a sample size of 45, this rule yields 9 class intervals, each with a uniform frequency of 5.
 Therefore, 45 is the minimum sample size according to this rule.